 What’s The Weather Like In Greece In September

-Greece is a country located in the southern part of Europe; the climate is typically Mediterranean, which stands for warm temperatures, still plenty of sunshine, and only one or two occasional showers once in a while.
+Greece is located in the southern part of Europe; the climate is typically Mediterranean, which stands for warm temperatures, still plenty of sunshine, and only one or two occasional showers once in a while.

 Besides, since the sea has been basking in the sun all summer, the water is usually warmer than you expect.
 Trust me; you’ll find yourself not really willing to get out of the sea!